baier233/x64dbg/docs/developers/functions/bridge/BridgeAlloc.md

 ## Return Value

 Returns a pointer to the memory block allocated.
-If an error occurs allocating memory, then x64dbg is closed down.
+If an error occurs allocating memory, then MARENOL is closed down.

 ## Example